mulias/mulias.github.io/content/drafts/possum-overview.md

 ## Composing Parsers

-We've now covered both basic parsers for strings and numbers, and high-level parser
+We've now covered both basic parsers for strings and numbers, and some of the high-level parser functions from Possum's standard library.
+In order to implement these kinds of parser functions ourselves we need to introduce one more major language feature — infix parser operators.

-TODO: Something should go here?
-Maybe something about how large parsers are created by sticking together smaller parsers with infix operators.

 ### Or

 The infix "or" operator `p1 | p2` tries to match `p1` and then if that fails tries to match `p2` instead.

 {% possum_example_small(input="two") %}
+"one" | "two"
+{% end %}

+If both parsers fail then the whole parser fails.

+{% possum_example_small(input="three") %}
 "one" | "two"
 {% end %}